-YANG Li, MENG Qingmi, BAI Tianquan, et al. Effects of altitudes on gut structure, digestive enzyme activity and gut microbiota of Cyprinuscarpio var.
+YANG Li, MENG Qingmi, BAI Tianquan, et al. Effects of altitude on gut structure, digestive enzyme activity and gut microbiota of Cyprinus carpio var.
 Jinbei in rice field[J].
-Journal of South China Agricultural University, 2024, 45(0): 1-10.
+Journal of South China Agricultural University, 2024, 45(6): 898-907.
 DOI: 10.7671/j.issn.1001-411X.202406044

-Citation: YANG Li, MENG Qingmi, BAI Tianquan, et al. Effects of altitudes on gut structure, digestive enzyme activity and gut microbiota of Cyprinuscarpio var.
+Citation: YANG Li, MENG Qingmi, BAI Tianquan, et al. Effects of altitude on gut structure, digestive enzyme activity and gut microbiota of Cyprinus carpio var.
 Jinbei in rice field[J].
-Journal of South China Agricultural University, 2024, 45(0): 1-10.
+Journal of South China Agricultural University, 2024, 45(6): 898-907.
 DOI: 10.7671/j.issn.1001-411X.202406044

 • Objective In order to explore the gut structure, digestive enzyme activity and gut microbiota characteristics of Cyprinus carpio var.
 Jinbei at different altitudes.

-Method The C. carpio var.
+Method C. carpio var.
 Jinbei in rice fields at low (580 m), middle (830 m) and high (1340 m) altitudes were taken as the research objects.
 The histology, enzymology and molecular biology methods were used to compare and analyze the gut tissue structure, digestive enzyme activity and gut microbiota characteristics.

 • loading